adamnew123456/spc/README.rst

   goal.
 Right now, the only target is the MARS simulator, and even then, it's somewhat of a bad citizen (not following the calling conventions fully is the biggest problem, although there's a reason)
-- Single File: The language has no idea about linkage, so it's difficult to share code across files without hacking in extern directives yourself.
-Whether I fix this is a tossup - I want to add namespaces, and if I can find the time to do them, I'll probably fix this issue then as well.

 Other than that, it produces code for a language which is pretty much on the same abstractive level as C - but, the language is organized explicitly to be